Newly become parents: Important information about the time after birth – bonding, postpartum period & paperwork

 Challenges in the postpartum period: Everything is new

-The first year of life is full of new experiences for the baby, but everything is also new for the parents.
-Especially the mother goes through many physical and emotional changes.
+The first year of life is full of new experiences for the baby, but everything is new for the parents as well.
+Especially the mother goes through many bodily and emotional changes.

 Baby blues and postpartum depression